qzhuae/MarkdownNotes/ECON4124Final.md

 both SE and THP consider a convergent sequence of totally mixed-strategy profiles.

 1. In SE, the strategy profile interacts with the belief system via Bayes' rule (by the consistency requirment)
-2. In SE, the totally mixed-strateg
+2. In SE, the totally mixed-strategy profiles in the convergent sequence do not need to satisfy the mutual best response condition.
+3. In THP, the totally mixed-strategy profiles in the convergent sequence must be an equilibrium in the perturbed game.

+What if SE does not work?
+- Structural Consistency Requirment
+- Extensive
 ## Some Stuff from Jiang Wenda

 possible midterm problems